-Field Meaning Sampling Mode Disabled" the group is disabled.
+Field Meaning Sampling Mode "Disabled" the group is disabled.
 "Periodic: All configured tags are acquired with the set time "Periodic and trigger" All configured tags are acquired with the set time and on trigger action.
 "Trigger" All configured tags are acquired on trigger action.
 The trigger action can be configured in the logical rules (when a certain series of conditions are fulfilled, the trigger action is executed and the tags are forced to be acquired).
 Sampling Period (s) This parameter defines the sampling period, in seconds.
 Transfer Period (min) This parameter defines the transfer period, in minutes; i.e. each time interval defined by this parameter the log file is closed and transferred.
+Number of samples Indicates the number of samples per file (if a file transfer protocol is used) SD/USB Enable Allows you to select the transfer of log files to SD/USB card (if available) FTP Enable Allows you to select the transfer of log files to FTP server EMAIL Enable Allows you to select the sending of log files via email HTTP Enable Allows you to select whether the samples should be sent via http post MQTT Enable Allows you to select whether the samples should be sent via mqtt protocol

 Time before overflow provides an indication of how much time will pass before unsent data will be overwritten.
+For each group, the 'Tag List' button allows tags to be associated with the sampling group (it is also possible to enter the same tag on several groups).